JuanMBZ/DS2Proj_NotationConverter/README.md

 Instructions on program usage can be seen by running:
 > ./ncon --help

-More specific explainations on program options and how the program works can be seen in the GUIDE.txt file or by running:
+More specific explainations on program options and how the program works can be seen by opening the GUIDE.txt file or by running:
 > ./ncon --guide